Thinking about starting a business?

 For a list of local real estate agents who can assist you in finding the right location for your business, Click Here.

 If your business will be located within the Rome City limits, you will need to acquire a business license from the Rome City Clerk's Office.
 Floyd County does not require this.

 - Drew Wharton: Small Business and Entrepreneurial Coordinator for the Rome Floyd Chamber.
 Email: Dwharton@romega.com; Phone: 706-291-7663

-- Georgia Department of Economic Development Georgia ranks #1 (third year running) in the US for best state for business.
+- Georgia Department of Economic Development Georgia ranks #1 (fifth year running) in the US for best state for business.

 - US Small Business Administration The SBA has online resources, including videos, to assist you in starting and growing your business.